HOW TO CALCULATE CONSTRUCTION OVERHEAD RATE, STEP BY STEP.

 Add Owner Compensation at Market Rate

 If the owner is taking draws rather than a defined salary, include market-rate compensation as a line item in the overhead calculation.
-For an owner doing estimating, project management, and business development at $3M–$6M revenue: $130,000–$175,000.
+For an owner doing estimating, project management, and business development at $3M to $6M revenue: $130,000 to $175,000.
 This is the most commonly missing line item.
-Without it, the overhead rate is understated by 4–7 points on most businesses in this revenue range.
+Without it, the overhead rate is understated by 4 to 7 points on most businesses in this revenue range.

 Divide by Projected Annual Revenue

 Sum all overhead line items.
-Divide by projected annual revenue (use last 12 months actual if the business is stable, use a conservative projection if revenue is growing significantly).
+Divide by projected annual revenue, using last 12 months actual if the business is stable, or a conservative projection if revenue is growing significantly.
 The result is the overhead rate as a decimal.
 Multiply by 100 for the percentage.
-Example: $420,000 in total annual overhead divided by $3,000,000 in projected revenue = 0.14 = 14% overhead rate.
+Example: $420,000 in total annual overhead divided by $3,000,000 in projected revenue equals 0.14, or a 14% overhead rate.
 That 14% is the rate that belongs in every bid.

 THREE CHECKS THAT CONFIRM YOUR CALCULATION IS RIGHT.